RobertAhlin/webshop-with-react/README.md

 * Order page.
   * User shoud be able to fill in shipping and payment details and complete the order.
 * Track order progress page.

+### Responsiveness
+Even if some level of responsivness is available.
+The resoponsiveness can be tested and improved for smaller devices such as mobile phones.